lehkost/dramenquartett/README.md

 # Dramenquartett

-This repo holds the network data and visualisations for our [DHd2018](http://dhd2018.uni-koeln.de/) and [DH2018](https://dh2018.adho.org/en/) conference posters.
+This repo holds network data and visualisations for our [DHd2018](http://dhd2018.uni-koeln.de/) and [DH2018](https://dh2018.adho.org/en/) conference posters.

 ## Brecht Beats Shakespeare! – A Card-Game Introduction to the Network Analysis of European Drama (DH2018)